 Undesirable or unpleasant situations can make you feel low, and as you become more negative, such situations go beyond your control further damaging your emotional and mental state.
 It is a catch twenty-two situation.
 Either you need to move out of the situation or your negativity.
 Both will accomplish the same outcome.
 Here are some suggestions for you.
 They are not mutually exclusive.
 Try a mix and match, a trial and error approach to see what works best for you.

 1. Focus on the positives

 You can train your mind to focus on the positive aspect.
 No matter how dire the situation, it possibly cannot be all negative.
 For example, your relationship is not working out and you feel down about the whole affair.
 Make a list of everything you like about your partner, your present life.
 Review and read this list.
 It will trigger a sense of gratitude.
 Positivity will germinate automatically as a result.
 It is impossible to be grateful without being positive.
-You may want to read about-Art Of Being Positive.
+You may want to read – The Art of Being Positive.

 2. Accept the situation

 This approach will help you feel peaceful.
 For instance, your partner provides for you and is a caring and loving person.
 However, he does not appreciate many things you do.
 That is his nature.
 You have brought up this issue multiple times but nothing has changed.
 If appreciation is that important to you, think of moving on.
 Otherwise, if you accept the situation, you will experience peace and positivity.